 - Demonstrate the skill.
 Observation of successful skill performance reinforces learning and teaches the practical application of theory.
 The skill may be demonstrated with videos, live performance, role play exercises or media.
 The facilitation skills of the trainer are paramount during this stage of learning.

 - Practice the skill.
 The skill is remembered best when practiced.
 The first opportunity to practice a skill occurs during the training session when there is little consequence if a behavior is practiced poorly.
-The participant gets a “free” opportunity to use the skill before real life situations occur and negative consequences might result.
+The participant gets a “free” opportunity to use the skill before real life situations occur.

 - Plan to use the skill.
 The purpose of the training is to create behaviors on the job that are linked to organizational objectives.
 Before the training session is complete, participants should identify situations in which they will successfully use the skill in the workplace.
 The manager can work with the participant after the session to support the use of the skill and measure performance.